w3f/polkadot-wiki/docs/general/builders-program.md

 ### Infrastructure track

-This track supports builders who are building ecosystem-based infrastructure, which may in the form of tooling, UI, middleware, bridges, and more.
+This track supports builders who are building ecosystem-based infrastructure, which may be in the form of tooling, UI, middleware, bridges, and more.

 ### Application track